Retrieval-Augmented Generation, book cover

 Table of contents

-14 chapters.
-358 pages.
+13 chapters.
+268 pages.
 From foundations to production to agentic RAG.

 Every chapter builds on a single running example, the Acme Corp knowledge base, with real code you can clone and run.

 1. p.
-2 The Problem RAG Solves
+1 The Problem RAG Solves

 The RAG pipeline end-to-end

-RAG vs. fine-tuning vs. long context
+RAG vs. fine-tuning vs. long-context prompting

 The seven failure points

-Bare LLM vs. RAG demo
+Standalone LLM vs. RAG demo

 2. p.
-18 Embeddings from First Principles
+20 Embeddings

 From words to vectors

-Cosine similarity
+Cosine similarity and distance metrics

 Visualizing embedding space with UMAP